 With springtime bringing some of the best snow in Colorado, now is the time to hit the trails!
 Snowshoeing in Estes Park is one of the more popular activities amongst locals, and we wanted to share some of the best trails to explore while on vacation.
-Rated from beginner to expert, check out our favorite local snowshoeing trails that are sure to make your stay in the Rockies memorable.
+Rated from beginner to expert, check out our favorite local trails for snowshoeing in Estes Park.

 Bear Lake Loop

 Bear Lake Loop is the perfect trail for the novice snowshoer.
-At only a 0.7-mile loop and hardly any elevation gain this trail is perfect for those looking to test their snowshoeing skills.
-With views of Bear Lake and Hallett Peak you don’t have to venture too far for picturesque mountain views.
-Be sure to arrive early to grab a parking spot, as this is one the more popular trails in the park.
+At only a 0.7-mile, the loop offers little elevation gain, this trail is perfect for beginners.
+With views of Bear Lake and Hallett Peak, you don’t have to venture too far for picturesque mountain views.
+Be sure to arrive early to grab a parking spot, as this is one of the more popular trails in the park.

 Alberta Falls is a great beginner trail that is good for all skill levels.
-This 1.6 mile, out and back trail, featuring a 30 ft. waterfall, begins at the Glacier Gorge Trailhead.
+This 1.6 mile, out and back trail features a 30 ft. waterfall.
+The trail begins at the Glacier Gorge Trailhead.
 Alternating between a mix of pine forest and aspen groves, the waterfall is reached almost one-mile in.
 At which point hikers can decide to extend the hike by heading up to Mills Lake, making this a 2.8-mile RT hike.

 Emerald, Dream and Nymph Lake Trail